Azure/iot-edge-modbus/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments

 # Azure IoT Edge Modbus Module Preview #
-Using this module, developers can build Azure IoT Edge solutions with Modbus TCP/RTU connectivity.
+Using this module, developers can build Azure IoT Edge solutions with Modbus TCP/RTU(RTU is currently not available in Windows container) connectivity.
 The Modbus module is an [Azure IoT Edge](https://github.com/Azure/iot-edge) module, capable of reading data from Modbus devices and publishing data to the Azure IoT Hub via the Edge framework.
 Developers can modify the module tailoring to any scenario.
 Alternatively, the module can also be run in standalone mode for debug purpose, which doesn't require IoT Edge framework.

 ![](./doc/diagram.png)